 Rhubarb brings back fond memories of when I was young.
 I treasure the memories of when I used to go out with my grandmother and pick wild rhubarb.
 They grew in abundance down by a small pond out in the middle of nowhere, in high prairie lands that looked like desert.
-What an amazing fruit to withstand extreme winter cold, high winds and not so fertile soil.
+What an amazing fruit to be able to withstand extreme winter cold, high winds and not so fertile soil.

 I must say that rhubarb is quite resilient; the fruit strengthens itself against the elements by producing various nutrients and a stunning color.